The Holy Grail Press

 or find out where the river begins.

-You never get to see the sun rise over a far away mountain
+You never get to see the sun rise

 or feel a tropical breeze on your face.